bharrisau/bharrisau.github.io/_posts/2013-10-11-toolchain-kinetis-KL25.markdown

 categories: toolchain development kl25 kinetis
 ---

 I've recently selected the Kinetis KL25 as my go-to microcontroller.
-I can buy it cheaply direct from Freescale, and it has an incredible collection of periphials for the cost.
-This necessitaed the search for a new toolchain.
-I have a bad habit of reinventing the wheel with most things, so I started looking for projects with periphial libraries.
+I can buy it cheaply direct from Freescale, and it has an incredible collection of peripherals for the cost.
+This necessitated the search for a new toolchain.
+I have a bad habit of reinventing the wheel with most things, so I started looking for projects with peripheral libraries.
 After a relatively short search, I had found three potentials.

 <!--excerpt-->